 The Drum Major Project:

-In partnership with the King Center, Firehouse presents The Drum Major Project: a city-wide civic arts engagement culminating in a re-enactment of Dr. King's funeral procession on the 50th anniversary of the event.
+A city-wide civic arts engagement culminating in a re-enactment of Dr. King's funeral procession on the 50th anniversary of the event.
 Stepping off from Ebenezer Baptist Church at 11:30am on the 9th of April, 2018, we invite you to join us in a March for Humanity.
-We are marching in solidarity toward the future, in witness to the past.
+We march in solidarity toward the future, in witness to the past.

 Celebrate & explore ways you can live Dr. King's legacy within your lives, families & community.